 using only textures.

-work exactly like finger print dusting powder,
+charcoal work exactly like finger print dusting powder,

 leaving the incriminating imprints of the person responsible

 Put those creative thinking caps on!
-You never know when you might
+You never know when you

 might come across something that will produce the

 One Last Tip: These are some of the materials and techniques I use.
 I offer these methods as a starting point, to help you achieve a style all your own.
 I believe there are as many techniques on how to draw as there are people.
 Never let any instructor or book make you believe that their way is the ONLY way.
 My theory is - if it works, use it.
 We all need to keep growing and experiment but keep true to your own vision

-right shows what it looking like after I removed
+tape on the right shows what it looking like after I removed

 J. D. Hillberry

 of my work and learn more about the my techniques and

 click the links below.